 In Multnomah County, dogs must always be leashed when on public property, except for designated off-leash areas.
 Portland Parks & Recreation offers many off-leash parks for dogs to roam freely.
-Many of the park hours are flexible, operating from 5 a.m. to midnight, while others have designated schedules.
+Many of the parks operate from five a.m. to midnight.

 Fenced off-leash areas include:

 - Chimney Park

 - The Fields